-LINES OF FINANCING DETAIL REC R+D to Innovate Contest Twice a year → Aimed at all types of legal entities or individuals with tax identifi- cation number and living in Chile (including universities, companies, research centers, foundations, startups, technology consortiums and individual entrepreneurs).
-Each winning project receives up to UF 4,000 over two years, with the possibility of accessing additional funding of up to UF 4,000 if the project's progress is promising and has a high impact potential. → P pote natu prof fund In th thar corr fore Apply Your Idea Contest Once a year $\rightarrow$ Aimed at undergraduate and graduate students in higher ed- ucation.
-The contest distributes more than \$20 million in awards (one million for the winning idea and an additional \$2 million for the three initiatives with the highest scores), in addition to offering a workshop where the finalists acquire knowledge on innovation, → F field prac a sp business models, intellectual property, prototyping and other related topics.
+LINES OF FINANCING DETAIL REQUIREMENT R+D to Innovate Contest Twice a year → Aimed at all types of legal entities or individuals with tax identification number and living in Chile (including universities, companies, research centers, foundations, startups, technology consortiums and individual entrepreneurs).
+Each winning project receives up to UF 4,000 over two years, with the possibility of accessing additional funding of up to UF 4,000 if the project's progress is promising and has a high impact potential. → Proposals must be innovative, technology-based, with industrial scaling potential and oriented to solve a relevant problem, mainly related to the natural resources and energy sectors.
+In addition, the solutions must be protectable through an intellectual property instrument and their main functionality must have been validated at the laboratory level.
+In the first semester of 2024, the three projects that benefited, among more than 100 applicants, were Modulo Kala, a biomaterial manufactured from corn residues; Espumógeno Ecológico, a firefighting product for urban and forest fires; and Cupratherm, a modular thermal energy storage device.
+Apply Your Idea Contest Once a year → Aimed at undergraduate and graduate students in higher education.
+The contest distributes more than \$ 20 million in awards (one million for the winning idea and an additional \$ 2 million for the three initiatives with the highest scores), in addition to offering a workshop where the finalists acquire knowledge on innovation, business models, intellectual property, prototyping and other related topics.
 In the first instance, only a video pitch is submitted.
-Then the winners have the possibility of making an express application to the R&D to Innovate Competition.
+Then the winners have the possibility of making an express application to the R&D to Innovate Competition. → Proposals should be innovative and aimed at solving a problem in the field of natural resources, be driven primarily by considerations of use and practical applications, and consider as an end point the development of a specific product or service.